Main Navigation - Mobile

 • verification from the school nurse; or

-• a note from the student’s parent or guardian, or the student (if eighteen or more years of age and the parent or guardian gives permission), however if the length of the illness is greater than three days, or if the student has accumulated more than eight days of absence during the school year, the parent should contact the school nurse, or provide a health care professional’s written verification.
+• a communication from the student’s parent/ guardian, or the student (if eighteen or more years of age and the parent/ guardian gives permission); however, if the length of the illness is greater than three days, or if the student has accumulated more than eight days of absence during the school year, the parent/guardian should contact the school nurse, or provide a health care professional’s written verification.

 Religious and cultural observances

-Funeral attendance for up to four (4) days; however the principal or site administrator, or designee, may grant a longer period in writing.
+Funeral attendance for up to four (4) days; however, the principal or site administrator, or designee, may grant a longer period.

-Family emergency for up to three (3) days in an academic year, however upon application by a family in extraordinary circumstances a principal or site administrator, or designee, may grant a longer period in writing.
+Family emergency for up to three (3) days within one school year; however, a principal or site administrator, or designee, may grant a longer period.

-Approved family activity for up to ten (10) days within one school year, when
+Family activity (communicated in advance) for up to ten (10) days within one school year, when

-• The parent or guardian requests permission for the absence ten (10) regularly scheduled school days in advance of the first absence; and
+• The parent/guardian requests permission for the absence ten (10) regularly scheduled school days in advance of the first absence; and

 • The absences are approved in writing by the principal or site administrator in advance of the first absence, and

-• Missed schoolwork is assigned by the student’s teacher or teachers, and the parent or guardian agrees that schoolwork will be completed; and
+• Missed schoolwork is assigned by the student’s teacher or teachers, and the parent/ guardian agrees that schoolwork will be completed; and

 • Where the student has shown adequate progress and attendance prior to the request.